 The Mirto Outdoor tables are characterised by their purity of shape, timeless elegance and quality details.
-Available in numerous sizes, they come with light die-cast aluminium frames and a variety of tops: in painted aluminium, Iroko slats, porcelain stoneware, and glazed lava stone tiles decorated with reproductions of traditional Sicilian lace.
+Available in numerous sizes and two heights, they come with light die-cast aluminium frames and a variety of tops: in painted aluminium, porcelain stoneware, and glazed lava stone tiles decorated with reproductions of traditional Sicilian lace.
 This latest version uses a special material for the decoration, obtained by shattering the glass of monitors and discarded electronic instruments, and applying it to the surface of the tiles through an exclusive manufacturing process.
 Mirto Outdoor is a complete series of outdoor furniture inclusive of chairs, small armchairs, loungers, small tables, consoles and other furnishings.

 “With Mirto, I wanted to create a complete series of outdoor furniture with an elegant design and the same quality of high end furniture.”
 Resistant and long-lasting, formally and physically.